GR8 Mates School-based Mentor Program - the Best!

-The mission of the GR8 Mates youth mentoring program is to support young people, aged 14 or 15, to stay connected to the school, to feel safe and secure, to investigate their post-school options and to make positive life choices that enable them to become the best they can be.
+The mission of the GR8 Mates youth mentoring program is to support young people, aged 14 or 15, to stay connected to the school, to feel safe and secure, to investigate their post-school options and to make positive life choices that enable them to reach their potential and live a healthy and balanced lifestyle.

 The GR8 Mates youth mentoring program envisions a community in which young people experience nurturing one-to-one relationships and community support, which in turn allows them to become the best they can be, capable of making informed, responsible decisions as they transition through school to further education or directly to the workplace.